jahaselden/CT301/README.md

 CT 301 - Fundamentals of C++

-This repo holds the majority of my assignments from the C++ class taken as an undergrad at Colorado State University.
+This repo holds the majority of my assignments from the C++ class at Colorado State University.